Malcolm Marx: Springboks

-2016-2017
+2016–2017

 Marx was first selected for the Springboks for the 2016 Rugby Championship, making three appearances for his country during 2016.
 Marx made his debut for the Springboks on 17 September 2016, the same date as team mate Francois Louw's 50th test.
 Marx replaced Springbok captain Adriaan Strauss in the 43rd minute, but had a disappointing debut, with South Africa losing to New Zealand 13-41.
-Marx earned his first start for the Springboks on 5 November 2016, putting a 51-minute performance into a 31-31 draw against the Barbarians Club, prior to being replaced by Bongi Mbonambi.
+Marx earned his first start for the Springboks on 5 November 2016, putting a 51-minute performance into a 31-31 draw against the Barbarians Club in an uncapped match, prior to being replaced by Bongi Mbonambi.

 After a series of outstanding performances for the Lions, Marx became a regular starter for South Africa in 2017.
 On 10 June 2017, he was named man of the match for his performance in the first of three tests against the French.
 Although his performance against New Zealand in the third round of the 2017 Rugby Championship was highly criticised, Marx performed to a world-class level throughout most of the competition and played in every test of the competition, with South Africa finishing in third place.
 Marx was not subbed off in either test against Australia during the competition, a rare feat for a hooker, the first test of which a 23-23 draw and the second test against Australia being a 27-27 draw.
 Marx lost out on winning Man of the Match to Australian back Kurtley Beale on both occasions.

 Marx took his international career to new heights on 7 October 2017, with his performance against New Zealand becoming much-talked about and publicised, arguably his best individual performance to date.
 The performances of Marx, as well as fellow forwards Steven Kitshoff and newly-appointed Springbok Captain Eben Etzebeth allowed South Africa to compete well against the All Blacks, with Marx making four turnovers and many tackles on defence, also setting up replacement loose forward Jean-Luc du Preez for a try and scoring the final try of the game.
 Marx's try was converted by Lions teammate Elton Jantjies to make the final score a narrow 24-25 loss to the All Blacks.
 Marx completed his 2017 rugby season by appearing in three of the four Springbok tests during the 2017 end-of-year rugby union internationals.

 In 2017 Marx scooped a number of awards, he was voted SA Rugby Player of the Year and SA Rugby Young Player of the Year.
 He was also voted South African Super Rugby Player of the Tournament.